thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 Just a few years later, his prayer was answered.
 King Henry VIII authorized an English Bible - largely based on Tyndale's work - to be read in churches all across England.

-Many Christians, Protestants and Catholics alike were burned, drowned, or beheaded during the turbulent upheavals of the 16th and 17th centuries.
+Many Christians, Protestants and Catholics alike were burned, drowned or beheaded during the turbulent upheavals of the 16th and 17th centuries.

 ### The Modern Era (20th Century to Present)